jacobswan1/ViTCAP/README.md

  ## Dataset

  Download the [COCO-captioning TSV files]() and place it in `./data/coco_caption`.
- (Please do not distribute it for commercial use due to possible copyright concern!!
-Otherwise I might have to retract it soon which causes great inconvenience for future researchers.)
+ (**Please do not distribute it for commercial use due to possible copyright concern.** Otherwise I might have to retract it soon which causes great inconvenience for future researchers.)

  For the large scale pre-training corpus of ViTCAP, refer to [VinVL Repo](https://github.com/microsoft/Oscar/blob/master/VinVL_DOWNLOAD.md) for downloading large scale VL corpus.